sorenh/softwarearchitecture/_posts/2016-10-06-Time-complexity.md

 How does md5sum work?
 We don't have to go into much detail, but it's obvious that md5sum also goes through the whole file in order to reduce it to a 128 bit hash.

-So what if we have 5 files, each 100 GB in size.
+So what if we have 5 files, each 100 GB in size?
 Very, very different files.
 In fact, they're so different that the simple comparison would never need to move past the first 5 bytes to determine that they're not the same.

 We'd have 5 runs of md5sum on some very large files.
 This could take 5 minutes a piece.
 That's 25 minutes.
 Then you'd make 5² = 25 very fast comparisons.
 Let's say they each take 1ms.
 That's 25 ms. According to the time complexity analysis (in particular the big-O notation), the first part of the algorithm doesn't even get counted, but at this input size, it clearly matters.

 Let's see what the numbers look like for 1,000 files.
 It would take 5,000 minutes to perform the md5sum.
 That's three and a half days.
 The comparisons would take 1,000² ms = 1000 seconds.
 That's around 15 minutes.
+Still, the part that "doesn't matter" takes the most time.
+By far.

 What about 10,000 files?
 50,000 minutes for md5sum (35 days), 10,000² ms (1.1 days) for the comparison.